 02 of 17

 Sunnyside Bathing Pavilion

 This beaux arts-style beauty on Toronto’s waterfront dates back to 1922.
 After having undergone numerous renovations through the decades, the impressive structure lives on and makes for beautiful Instagram shots if you happen to be nearby to soak up the sun at Sunnyside Beach or grab a drink on the lakefront patio at Sunnyside Café.

 03 of 17

 Probably one of the prettiest spots to hang out on the sand is Sugar Beach.
 The whimsical pops of pink courtesy of vibrant beach umbrellas make this a particularly photogenic spot.
 You may not be able to swim here, but you can chill out in one of 150 Muskoka chairs with a book or a cold drink.

 If pink umbrellas don’t inspire you to get out your phone to snap a picture, maybe some yellow ones will.
 HTO Park is another urban beach on Toronto’s waterfront, featuring Muskoka chairs, bold yellow beach umbrellas, a sandpit and beautiful lake views.Continue to 5 of 17 below.

 Art Gallery of Ontario

 The Art Gallery of Ontario was transformed in 2008 by world-renowned architect Frank Gehry and the results are stunning.
-It’s no surprise that the building’s expansive wood and glass façade shows up on many an Instagram, as does the beautiful spiral staircase.
+It’s no surprise that the building’s expansive wood and glass façade shows up on many an Instagram post, as does the beautiful spiral staircase inside.

 06 of 17